The Hard Rock Miner

 Our paths crossed and re-crossed at the Café Claire, where I was tending bar.
 The Café Claire stood on the outskirts of an industrial town, near the railroad tracks, beside his temporary home.
 Sometimes he’d sit at the end of the bar, before his shift or after, and drink black coffee.
 Sometimes he’d speak to me, and sometimes he would not.

-He was a tidy man, and orderly; he organized things in an oddly geometrical way.
+He was a tidy man, and orderly.
+He organized things in an oddly geometrical way.
 He did not drink, he did not smoke, he did not use drugs.
 He was clean-living and in good shape, neither depressed nor its opposite.

 He was single, without children.